emison/traceroutes/README.md

 SYNOPSIS

-traceroutes [network interface]
+traceroutes [network interfaces]

 DESCRIPTION

-Traceroutes is a simple command line utility that leverages arp-scan and traceroute to find devices on the local network.
-Traceroutes only needs a network interface to find every device on the network and list the host names and ip addresses.
+Traceroutes is a simple command line utility that lists hostnames and ip addresses on a local network.
+Traceroutes will determine the defualt network interface if not provided one.

+DEPENDENCIES
+- arp-scan
+- route
+- traceroute